Pieris rapae: Behavior and ecology

-Larva feeding
+Larva feeding and role as pests

 The P. rapae larva is voracious.
 Once it hatches from the egg, it eats its own eggshell and then moves to eat the leaves of the host plant.
 It bores into the interior of the cabbage, feeding on the new sprouts.
 The larvae adjust their feeding rate to maintain a constant rate of nitrogen uptake.
 They will feed faster in low nitrogen environment and utilize the nitrogen more efficiently (at the cost of efficiency in other nutrients) than larvae hatched on nitrogen high host plant.
 However, no significant difference in growth rate was observed between larvae in the two environments.

 Considered a serious pest, the caterpillar is known to be responsible for annual damage worth hundreds of thousands of dollars.

 The larvae are shown to disperse their damage on the plant.
 Larvae are shown to feed mostly during the day.
 They move around the plant mostly spending their time feeding.
 A feeding bout is immediately followed by a change in position, either to a new leaf or to another part of the same leaf.
 This dispersal of damage is seen as an adaptive behavior to hide the visual cues from predators that rely on vision.
 Even though P. rapae larvae are cryptic, they remain in the sun for the majority of the day, rather than hiding on the underside of the leaf.
 The condition of the host plant influences the larval growth significantly.

 Larval duration, pupal weights, adult weights, and larval growth rates were significantly altered by both plant nutrient availability and plant species.
 Larvae preferred Brassicaceae plants over other host plants.
 Larvae that have previously fed on crucifers will refuse nasturtium leaves to the point of starving to death.
 Within the family Brassicaceae, larvae show no significant difference in feeding behavior; larvae placed on kale show no difference from larvae placed on Brussels sprouts.

 Survival rates do not differ depending on nutrition availability of host plant.
 Elevated plant nutrient levels decrease larval duration and increase larval growth rate.
 The elevated nutrition level also decreased the fourth instar's consumption rate and increased its food utilization efficiencies.
 Larvae on cultivated host plant was observed to have higher growth efficiency than those fed in foliage of wild species.
 In short, larvae fed on high nutrition foliage show shorter duration of development, less consumption rate, higher growth rate and food processing efficiency.